Moderation Management: Effectiveness

-A 2009 study saw that subjects using just Moderation Management to reduce their drinking went from having only about one day a week abstinent from alcohol to having 1.5 days a week abstinent (e.g. they would drink six days one week and five days another week).
+A 2009 study saw that subjects using just Moderation Management to reduce their drinking went from having only about one day a week abstinent from alcohol to having 1.5 days a week abstinent (e.g., they would drink six days one week and five days another week).

 A 2012 paper argues that, while there is little scientific analysis of MM's efficacy, mutual support groups such as Moderation Management could be effective.

 History

-Moderation Management was founded by Audrey Kishline, a problem drinker, who did not identify with the disease theory of alcoholism finding that it eroded her self-confidence.
+Moderation Management was founded by Audrey Kishline, a problem drinker, who did not identify with the disease theory of alcoholism, finding that it eroded her self-confidence.
 Kishline found that she could moderate her drinking with the help of cognitive behavioral therapy principles and in 1994 created Moderation Management as an organization for non-dependent problem drinkers to help maintain moderate alcohol use.
 MM maintains, however, that it is not for all problem drinkers; that there are some drinkers for whom abstinence will be the only solution.

 Kishline had asked many professionals for advice while she was establishing the fellowship, including psychologist Jeffrey Schaler, who wrote the foreword for the first edition of the book, Moderate Drinking, used in the organization and served on the original board of trustees for MM.
 Schaler split ways with MM over two issues.
 The first being failure of MM's leadership to condemn member Larry Froistad after he confessed to murdering his daughter on an MM support group email list.
 The second being a disagreement with MM as to whether there was a medical distinction between problem drinkers and alcoholics.
 Schaler's foreword was replaced with one by historian Ernest Kurtz in subsequent editions.

-In January 2000 Kishline posted a message to an official MM email list stating that she had concluded her best drinking goal was abstinence and that she would begin attending Alcoholics Anonymous, SMART Recovery and Women for Sobriety meetings while continuing to support MM for others.
-In March 2000, while drunk, she drove her truck the wrong way down a highway, and hit another vehicle head-on killing its two passengers (a father and his twelve-year-old daughter).
+In January 2000, Kishline posted a message to an official MM email list stating that she had concluded her best drinking goal was abstinence and that she would begin attending Alcoholics Anonymous, SMART Recovery and Women for Sobriety meetings while continuing to support MM for others.
+In March 2000, while drunk, she drove her truck the wrong way down a highway, and hit another vehicle head-on killing its two passengers (a father and his 12-year-old daughter).
 MM continued to grow during Kishline's time in prison.
 She was released in August 2003 after serving 3½ years of her 4½ year sentence.

 Kishline continued to drink once released from prison.
-Soon after she divorced from her husband and struggled to find work in part due to her felony conviction.
-She developed a friendship with the wife and mother of the victims of her drunk driving accident, and they authored a book together on their relationship.
+Soon after, she divorced from her husband and struggled to find work, in part due to her felony conviction.
+She developed a friendship with the wife and mother of the victims of her drunk driving crash, and they authored a book together on their relationship.
 She died of suicide at the age of 59 on December 19, 2014.